singhvibhanshu/Ollama-Testing/README.md

      ollama run test-model
      ```

-6. **Removing Models:**
+### 6. Removing Models

-   - To remove a model, run:
+   - To delete a model, use:
      ```bash
      ollama rm <modelname>
      ```

 ## Usage

-You can use this repository and its examples for personal reference and to explore the capabilities of Ollama.
-It’s an excellent starting point for anyone looking to manage and customize LLMs locally.
+This repository serves as a practical reference for exploring Ollama’s capabilities.
+Use it to:
+- Install and manage models locally.
+- Customize models to create unique behaviors.
+- Experiment with HTTP API integrations.

+Feel free to fork this repository and make modifications as needed.

 ---

-Feel free to reach out for further assistance or suggestions!

-Thanks for visiting my repo.
-If you like my work you can consider giving this repo a star
+If you find this repository helpful, please consider giving it a star.
+Your feedback and contributions are welcome!